Phil Lynott: Later years

-During 1983–1985, Lynott co-wrote songs with British R&B artist Junior Giscombe, although nothing was officially released and most remain as demos.
+During 1983–1985 Lynott co-wrote songs with British R&B artist Junior Giscombe, although nothing was officially released and most remain as demos.
 However, one song, "The Lady Loves to Dance", was mastered with producer Tony Visconti and nearly released before being pulled by the record company, Phonogram.
 Lynott was particularly upset about not being asked to participate in Live Aid, which had been organised by his two friends, Geldof and Ure, the latter of whom had briefly stood in as a guitarist for Thin Lizzy.
 Geldof later said this was because the Band Aid Trust could only accommodate commercially successful artists selling millions of albums, which neither Lynott nor Thin Lizzy had done.
 In 1984, Lynott appeared as team captain (against Alvin Stardust) on the 1980s BBC quiz show Pop Quiz, hosted by Mike Read.

-His last single, "Nineteen", co-written by Laurence Archer and Mark Stanway and produced by Paul Hardcastle, was released a few weeks before his death.
+His last single "Nineteen", co-written by Laurence Archer and Mark Stanway and produced by Paul Hardcastle, was released a few weeks before his death.
 It bore no relation to the producer's chart-topping single of the same title some months earlier.
 "This was a guy whose records I used to play when I was at school," said Hardcastle.
 "He was a hero of mine – I couldn't work out why he wanted to work with me.
 He said to me, 'You're at the top of your game technically right now, so can you help me?'"
 The producer played the bassline on Lynott's Fender.
 "He walked in on me playing it and I thought, 'Shit!' said Hardcastle.
 "But he said, 'That's fokken great – we're keeping that on there."

-Throughout December 1985, Lynott promoted "Nineteen", performing live on various television shows.
+Throughout December 1985 Lynott promoted "Nineteen", performing live on various television shows.
 The same month, he gave his final interviews in which he promulgated his possible plans for the near future; these included more work with Moore and even the possibility of reforming Thin Lizzy, something which he had privately discussed with Gorham previously.
 He recorded some material with Archer, Lewis, and members of the News in 1985, which was not released.

+Lynott was closely associated with producer Kit Woolven, who died in 2022.

-Poetry books
+Poetry

-Lynott's first book of poetry, "Songs for While I'm Away", was published in 1974.
-It contained 21 poems which were all lyrics from Thin Lizzy songs, except one titled "A Holy Encounter".
+Lynott's first book of poetry, Songs for While I'm Away, was published in 1974.
+It contained 21 poems that were all lyrics from Thin Lizzy songs, except one titled "A Holy Encounter".
 Only 1,000 copies of the book were printed.
-In 1977, a second volume was released, titled "Philip".
-In 1997, both books were brought together in a single volume, again titled "Songs for While I'm Away".
+In 1977, a second volume was released, titled Philip.
+In 1997, both books were brought together in a single volume, again titled Songs for While I'm Away.
 This compendium edition featured illustrations by Tim Booth and Jim Fitzpatrick, and the original introductions by Peter Fallon and John Peel.

-A documentary of the same name, featuring interviews with people who knew Lynott and worked with him, and some of his admirers such as U2's Adam Clayton, was released in 2020.